 Confluence Connector

-The Confluence connector ingests pages, comments, and attachments from Confluence Cloud and Confluence Data Center via the REST API.
+The Confluence connector ingests pages, comments, and labels from Confluence Cloud and Confluence Data Center via the REST API.

 What it ingests